visitbytrain.info

 www.drusillas.co.uk

-Bus 25/125 from High Street, ½ mile, (also from opposite Rail Station on Sat) to entrance, about 25 minutes journey.
-M-S infrequent.
-25 operated by Cuckmere Buses, 125 operated by Compass Travel.
+Bus 25 from Rail Station to entrance, 35 minutes journey, TThS infrequent.
+Operated by Cuckmere Buses.
 Buses also operate from Berwick and Polegate.

 Alfriston Clergy House NT by bus